 The new M3Dry BiDi option in CMAQ53 requires fertilization inputs that are generated by the Environmental Policy Integrated Climate (EPIC; Williams, 1995) model through the Java-based Fertilization Emission Scenario Tool for CMAQ (FEST-C; Ran et al., 2019).
 M3Dry in CMAQ53 has been updated to directly use the information provided by the EPIC model.
-M3Dry uses daily input of total ammonium (NH4+) from EPIC in the 1- and 5-cm soil layers, soil pH, soil moisture content, soil cation exchange capacity (CEC), and soil texture parameters for each of 42 crop types.
-These data are read into CMAQ53 and used to compute the amount of NH4+ available for volatilization in the soil and the soil NH3 compensation concentration.
-Bi-directional NH3 flux is computed from the soil compensation concentration (the maximum of the 1- or 5-cm layer) according to the resistance model described in Pleim et al. (2013).

-Hourly net bi-directional NH3 flux, NH3 dry deposition, and NH3 emissions are all output in the CMAQ DRYDEP file.
-The capability to output land-use specific dry deposition flux has been removed from M3Dry in CMAQ53 but can be estimated off-line using available post-processing tools to accommodate ecosystem applications.
+M3Dry uses daily input of total ammonium (NH{4}^{+}) from EPIC in the 1 and 5 cm soil layers, soil pH, soil moisture content, soil cation exchange capacity (CEC), and soil texture parameters for each of 42 crop types.
+These data are read into CMAQ53 and used to compute the amount of NH_4^+ available for volatilization in the soil and the soil NH3 compensation concentration.
+Bidirectional NH3 flux is computed from the soil compensation concentration (the maximum of the 1 or 5 cm layer) according to the resistance model described in Pleim et al. (2013).
+Hourly net bidirectional NH3 flux, NH3 dry deposition, and NH3 emissions are all output in the CMAQ DRYDEP file.
+The capability to output land-use-specific dry deposition flux has been removed from M3Dry in CMAQ53 but can be estimated offline using available post-processing tools to accommodate ecosystem applications.

-The new NH3 bi-directional flux model in M3Dry substantially changes NH3 concentrations and surface fluxes which depend on EPIC input data.
+The new NH3 bidirectional flux model in M3Dry substantially changes NH3 concentrations and surface fluxes that depend on EPIC input data.
 The model is identical to the box model developed and evaluated against field flux measurements in Pleim et al. (2013).
 Details of the implementation in CMAQ53 and evaluation compared to ground sites and satellite retrievals are presented by Pleim et al. (2019).
 Unlike previous versions of M3Dry, the new scheme relies on direct coupling to EPIC, which includes comprehensive C-N-P cycles and daily agricultural management, to better model the soil biogeochemistry related to the soil NH4 and its availability to volatilize.
-Additional information on the impact on model performance of the updates to the M3Dry scheme in CMAQ53 is provided in Sect 4 on model evaluation.
+Additional information about the impact on model performance of the updates to the M3Dry scheme in CMAQ53 is provided in Sect.
+4 on model evaluation.

-Several other important updates in M3Dry related to air-surface exchange depend on land-use and areas with snow cover.
+Several other important updates in M3Dry related to air-surface exchange depend on land use and areas with snow cover.
 First, the dry deposition to snow was updated in M3Dry to increase the O_3 dry deposition resistance to snow.
-Specifically, the resistance was increased from 1000 to 10000 s m-1 based on observations from Helmig et al. (2007) so that the deposition velocity (V_d) of O_3 to snow is on the order of 0.01 cm s-1.
-The result is a significant increase in ambient O_3 mixing ratios over snow-covered areas in CMAQ53 with M3Dry.
-The ground resistance (R_g) for O_3 has been changed to be sensitive to soil moisture (W_g) following Meszaros et al. (2009) and Fares et al (2012):
+Specifically, the resistance was increased from 1000 to 10000 s m-1 based on observations from Helmig et al. (2007), and thus the deposition velocity (V_d) of O3 to snow is on the order of 0.01 cm s-1.
+The result is a significant increase in ambient O3 mixing ratios over snow-covered areas in CMAQ53 with M3Dry.
+The ground resistance (R_g) for O3 has been changed to be sensitive to soil moisture (W_g) following Mészáros et al. (2009) and Fares et al. (2012):

-$$R_a(O_3) = 200 + 300 \, W_a / W{fc}, \tag{1}$$
+$$R{\rm g}(O_3) = 200 + 300 W{\rm g} / W{\rm fc},\tag{1}$$

-W{fc} is the soil moisture content at field capacity and $R_g(O_3)$ is limited to 500 s m-1 when $W_g \ge W{fc}$.
-The result is a decrease in the $R_g(O_3)$ for soil compared to CMAQ521 where $R_g(O_3) = 667$ s m-1, which decreases ambient O_3 mixing ratios, as more O_3 is dry deposited to the soil.
+$W{\rm fc}$ is the soil moisture content at field capacity and $R{\rm g}(O_3)$ is limited to 500 s m-1 when $W{\rm g} \ge W{\rm fc}$.
+The result is a decrease in the $R{\rm g}(O_3)$ for soil compared to CMAQ521 where $R{\rm g}(O_3) = 667$ s m-1, which decreases ambient O3 mixing ratios, as more O3 is dry deposited to the soil.